axiom-data-science/portal-docs/how-to/map/charts-customize.rst

 Additionally, you can explore the selected data more in depth by viewing the station information |map_station_info_icon|, the sensor information |map_sensor_info_icon|, the source information |map_source_info_icon|, or downloading the data |map_data_download_icon|.

-For more information, please see the :ref:`customize-data-in-the-map-overview` section.
+For more information, please see the :ref:`Customize Data in the Map <customize-data-map-overview>` section.

-For more information about charts, including definitions of many of the terms used here, please see the :ref:`data-charts-overview` section.
+For more information about charts, including definitions of many of the terms used here, please see the :ref:`Data Charts <data-charts-overview>` section.